Advertiser Disclosure

 Hot Tip:

-Having TSA PreCheck can help you get through security faster on normal days, and it can really make a difference during shutdown.
+Once the service returns, having TSA PreCheck can help you get through security faster than normal.
 Luckily, many credit cards cover your PreCheck application fee, meaning you can get TSA PreCheck at no out-of-pocket cost.

 Advertisement